scantist/user-docs/docs/zh-CN/getting-started/create-an-account-with-scantist.md

 # Create an account with Scantist

-To get started with Scantist, navigate to [https://scantist.io](https://scantist.io/) and sign up for an account using your preferred method.
+创建账号, navigate to [https://scantist.io](https://scantist.io/) and sign up for an account using your preferred method.
 Scantist offers two login options:

 ### Option 1: SCM (Source Code Management) Account Login <a href="#option-1-scm-source-code-management-account-login" id="option-1-scm-source-code-management-account-login"></a>